mde/ejs/docs/reference/models.md

 - `property [string]`: the name of the property to validate

 ##### fn
-- `fn [function]`: a function which, when passed the value of the property, will return true or false
+- `fn [function]`: a function which will return true or false.
+It is passed two
+arguments: the value of the property, and an object mapping from the model instance's properties to the values for those properties

 ##### options
 - `on [string|array]`: specifies when validation happens (defaults to ['create', 'update'])